 Bolderāja is a district in the Northern Riga on the West bank of the river Daugava.
 The urban fabric is made up of two different typologies – Soviet time block housing with large roads and vast green spaces as well as smaller roads with traditional timber single family house area, which reminds about the history of the area being a former fisherman village.
 Today Bolderaja is concentrating a lot of industry and more than half of the area is actually a Riga Freeport area.
 The point of interest in this area is the Daugavgriva fortress – a 17th century fortress.
 It has had a very difficult past and currently, while the future of the fortress is unclear, it is run by an activist group, that keeps it open to the public, organises tours and events.

 Bolderāja has 12557 (2018) inhabitants, the unemployment levels are high, as the area has multiple social challenges and is a low income district with aging population.
-Only 29% of the inhabitants are Latvian (CSP, 2018) as the majority of the neighborhood is Russian speaking.
-Bolderaja activist group is keeping the voice of the neighborhood united and strong as the inhabitants are facing multiple challenges regarding the development of the industry around their neighborhood.
+Only 29% of the inhabitants are Latvian (CSP, 2018) as the majority of the neighbourhood is Russian speaking.
+Bolderaja activist group is keeping the voice of the neighbourhood united and strong as the inhabitants are facing multiple challenges regarding the development of the industry around their neighbourhood.

-Visions and aims:
+Visions and aims

-KKC – Kanepes Cultural centre organises an annual world music festival Komēta in the fortress and is conscious regarding the integration of the festival in the neighborhood as well as how the festival can help in the future visioning of the neighborhood and the fortress.
-KKC is a well known bar, cafe and club in the heart of Riga, that has a big following among the young people.
+KKC – Kanepes Cultural centre organises an annual world music festival Komēta in the fortress and is conscious regarding the integration of the festival in the neighbourhood as well as how the festival can help in the future visioning of the neighbourhood and the fortress.
+KKC is a well-known bar, cafe and club in the heart of Riga, that has a big following among the young people.

-Cultural planning approach:
+Cultural planning approach

 Kometa festival is interested in carrying out a series of mappings and activities, with the great support from Bolderāja group and the project partner Riga City development department.
-Urb-cultural planning project helps to legitimize their efforts in the eyes of the local authorities as well as brings new expertise to the table and invites to participate in an international network of similar activists.
+UrbCulturalPlanning project helps to legitimize their efforts in the eyes of the local authorities as well as brings new expertise to the table and invites to participate in an international network of similar activists.

 “The society is very divided… the festival tries to connect it.
 Russian base community sees the fortress as a big development potential.
 They are business driven and want to see more classical cultural events, historical fights reproduced etc. But we want to say “the war is over and it is time for new kind of world”.” – Sandra Jakušonoka, Bolderaja group representative and the fortress guardian.